cscjjk/cscjjk.github.io/index.md

 ### Publications

-- On 1-factorizations of Bipartite Kneser Graphs  (See Here)
+1. **On 1-factorizations of Bipartite Kneser Graphs**  (See Here)

   Theoretical Computer Science (2020 June)

-- A Generalization of Self-Improving Algorithms (See Here)
+1. **A Generalization of Self-Improving Algorithms** (See Here)

-the 36th Symposium on Computational Geometry (SoCG 2020).
+  36th Symposium on Computational Geometry (SoCG 2020).

   Coauthors: S.-W. Cheng, M.-K. Chiu, M.T.
 Wong.

-- Near-Linear Time Approximation Schemes for Geometric Maximum Coverage, (See Here)
+1. **Near-Linear Time Approximation Schemes for Geometric Maximum Coverage**, (See Here)

   Theoretical Computer Science  Volume 725, 16 May 2018.

   Coauthors: J. Li, H. Wang, B. Zhang, N. Zhang

-- On the Power of Dominated Players in Team Competitions, (See Here )
+1. **On the Power of Dominated Players in Team Competitions**, (See Here )

-the 15th conference in Autonomous agents and multiagent systems (AAMAS16).
+  15th conference in Autonomous agents and multiagent systems (AAMAS16).

   Coauthors: Pingzhong Tang, Shiteng Chen.

-- Cooperation via Codes in restricted Hat Guessing Games, (See Here)
+1. **Cooperation via Codes in restricted Hat Guessing Games**, (See Here)

-the 18th conference in Autonomous agents and multiagent systems (AAMAS19).
+  18th conference in Autonomous agents and multiagent systems (AAMAS19).

   Coauthors: Zhaoquan Gu, Ce Jin.

-- Extensions of Self-Improving Sorters, (See Here)
+1. **Extensions of Self-Improving Sorters**, (See Here)

   Agorithmica 2020.

   Coauthors: Siu-Wing Cheng, Lie Yan.

-- On 1-factorizations of Bipartite Kneser Graphs  (See Here)
+1. **On 1-factorizations of Bipartite Kneser Graphs**  (See Here)

-the 25th International Computing and Combinatorics Conference (COCOON'19)
+  25th International Computing and Combinatorics Conference (COCOON'19)

-- Computing the Pattern Waiting Time: A Revisit of the Intuitive Approach, (See Here)
+1. Computing the Pattern Waiting Time: A Revisit of the Intuitive Approach, (See Here)

-the 27th International Symposium on Algorithms and Computation (ISAAC16)
+  27th International Symposium on Algorithms and Computation (ISAAC16)

-- Finding the Maximum Area Parallelogram in a Convex Polygon (See Here),
+1. Finding the Maximum Area Parallelogram in a Convex Polygon (See Here),

-the 23rd Canadian Conference on Computational Geometry 2011 (CCCG11).
+  23rd Canadian Conference on Computational Geometry 2011 (CCCG11).

   Coauthor: Kevin Matulef

-- Optimal Partitioning Which Maximizes the Weighted Sum of Products, (See Here and full version Here)
+1. Optimal Partitioning Which Maximizes the Weighted Sum of Products, (See Here and full version Here)

-the 11th  International Frontiers of Algorithmics Workshop (FAW2017).
+  11th  International Frontiers of Algorithmics Workshop (FAW2017).

-- Fluctuated Fitting under the $\ell_1$-metric, (See Here and full version Here)
+1. Fluctuated Fitting under the $\ell_1$-metric, (See Here and full version Here)

-the 11th  International Frontiers of Algorithmics Workshop (FAW2017).
+  11th  International Frontiers of Algorithmics Workshop (FAW2017).

-- Ascending Sequences with Neighboring Elements add up to Perfect Square Numbers  (See Here)
+1. Ascending Sequences with Neighboring Elements add up to Perfect Square Numbers  (See Here)

   Notes on Number Theory and Discrete Mathematics (NNTDM),Volume 23, 2017

 ### Ongoing papers